|Application deadline: January 2, 2014

 --What should I write in my personal statement?

 There is no single formula for personal statements.
-Your personal statement is how you introduce yourself to us—not only as a writer but also as a human being.
-We want to hear an honest voice, and one that shares our commitment to writing and learning about writing.
-We want to discern whether the applicant will be a productive and valuable member of our MFA program.
+Think of your personal statement as the way you introduce yourself to us - not only as a writer and a reader, but also as a human being.
+We want to hear an honest voice that articulates in its own individual way your interests in writing and reading and learning, and how those mesh with the description of our graduate program, as well as the pursuit of an MFA degree.
+This statement helps us determine whether applicants will be productive and valuable members of our community.

 --What should I write in my teaching statement?

 As with the personal statement, there is no single formula for teaching statements.
-You are asked to describe your ideas about the teaching of creative writing and suggest a rationale for such teaching.
-We want to hear a voice that resonates with our own unequivocal emphasis on teaching as a part of a well-rounded MFA education.
+Regardless of your experience, you are being asked to describe your ideas about the teaching of creative writing, along with rationales for such choices.
+Some of these ideas may be generated from your own experiences as a student with good teachers.
+We want to hear a voice that resonates with our own unequivocal emphasis on the importance of teaching as a part of a well-rounded MFA education.

 --I applied last year and wasn’t admitted.
 I want to apply again this year.
 What do I need to do?